Oleg-Krivosheev/RepData_PeerAssessment1/PA1_template.md

 ```

 Number of missing intervals is equal to 0.
+Thus, we believe there are no missing dates and intervals.

 > ### Devise a strategy for filling in all of the missing values in the dataset.